Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

 \subsection{Our Contributions}

-We establish several implications and counterexamples between fairness notions across various settings.
-For the most important setting in fair division---additive valuations--- we give a near-complete picture of implications for goods, chores, and mixed manna.
-We also give near-complete picture of implications for submodular, subadditive, and general valuations over goods.
+We establish several implications and counterexamples between fairness notions, leading to near-complete pictures of implications among fairness notions.
+For example, in \cref{fig:additive-nny:goods} (additive valuations over goods), there are $22 \times 21 = 462$ ordered pairs of notions, but our work leaves only one problem (MXS $\fimplies$ EEF1) unresolved.
+We obtain such near-complete pictures for 76 different fair division settings, such as additive valuations over goods, chores, and mixed manna, and submodular and general valuations over goods. \Cref{sec:summary:auto} precisely enumerates these 76 settings.

+\Cref{fig:additive-nny} and \dagsRef{} depict the near-complete pictures for 13 important settings.
+Similar figures for other settings can be generated using the companion web application \citep{cpigjsEku}.

+To achieve these tight results, we first curated a long list of implications and counterexamples, which we list in \tabsRef{}.
+These tables list a total of 113 results, of which 46 are either trivial or already known, and the remaining 67 are new results proved in this paper.
+Moreover, the new counterexamples in this paper were carefully selected to be the simplest possible, so as to clearly illustrate the distinctions between fairness notions.
+Given the large number of results we prove, this was a challenging task.

-We developed a computer program, called the \emph{inference engine}, to automate part of our work.
-After proving some (non)implications manually (\cref{sec:summary}), we fed those results into the inference engine, which then generated many additional (non)implications (\cref{fig:additive-nny,sec:dags}).
-Our inference engine is implemented as a web application in JavaScript \ifAnonymous (source code included as supplementary material). \else \cite{cpigjsEku}. \fi The engine can be extended beyond fair division (see \cref{sec:cpig}), and may have broader applications of independent interest.
+Next, we developed a computer program, called the \emph{inference engine}.
+It takes \tabsRefNp{} as input, and chains subsets of those results together to generate several additional results.
+The hundreds of results unearthed this way give us near-complete pictures of implications among fairness notions for many different settings.
+Our inference engine is implemented as a web application in JavaScript \citep{cpigjsEku}.
+The engine can be extended beyond fair division (see \cref{sec:cpig}), and may have broader applications of independent interest.

-Although some of the counterexamples we list (\cref{sec:summary}) are already known, the majority are new.
-Additionally, we give the simplest possible counterexamples to clearly illustrate the distinctions between fairness notions, making them as accessible as possible.
-This was a challenging task, especially given the large number of counterexamples we show.
-On the other hand, most implications we prove were previously established, but only for the specific case of additive valuations and equal entitlements.
-We extend these results to more general settings.